 - Queen Anne

 While it is perfectly fine to travel through these neighborhoods during the daylight, even for children, we’d only recommend working in them rather than living in them.
 Unless you’ve got a nice apartment well off the ground floor, that is.
 There are plenty of opportunities for single people or working professionals that aren’t interested in having a family and being so close to work has its advantages.

 Is it safe to live in Seattle, Washington?

 Yes, it is safe to live in Seattle, WA.
 The police keep it safe.
 As with any city there are areas that are safer than others and even some neighborhoods to avoid – but overall, the crime rate is lower than average and Seattle is a safe place to live with most of the crime being property related crimes rather than violent crimes.

 Avoid downtown after it gets dark.
 And you should consider avoiding moving to any of the neighborhoods with the highest crime rates, including Northgate, Queen Anne, Ballard, Capital Hill, Roosevelt, and Central.

 The safest Seattle neighborhoods are Alki Point, Fauntleroy, Rainier View, Lakewood, and Madrona.

 Map of Safe Neighborhoods in Seattle

 The safest neighborhoods in Seattle tend to be on either of the coastlines while the closer you get to downtown becomes a bit more unsafe.
 Most of the schools are above the national average for safety and for educational prowess and those on the Eastern side of the city provide a nice cultural melting pot for children to grow up in.
-Call All Ready Movingand we’ll be happy to relocate you to the new city of your dreams, filled with opportunities for you, your family, and your/or your business!
+Call the best movers in Seattle at All Ready Moving and we’ll be happy to relocate you to the new city of your dreams, filled with opportunities for you, your family, and your/or your business!